SkyLandd/Devops_test/README.md

 ### 3. Monitoring and Logging

-- **Objective**: Set up basic monitoring and logging for the game server using GCP.
+- **Objective**: Set up basic monitoring and logging for the game server using GCP or AWS.
 - **Instructions**:
-  1. Use Google Cloud Monitoring to collect basic metrics (CPU, memory usage) from the game server.
+  1. Use Google Cloud Monitoring or AWS CloudWatch to collect basic metrics (CPU, memory usage) from the game server.
-  2. Set up Google Cloud Logging to capture logs from the game server.
+  2. Set up Google Cloud Logging or AWS CloudWatch Logs to capture logs from the game server.

 - **Expected Deliverable**: Documentation or configuration files showing the setup for monitoring and logging.